-The fail-over model supports an n+k redundancy model, where n ASP(s) are the minimum number of redundant ASPs required to handle traffic and k ASPs are available to take over for a failed or unavailable ASP.
+The IUA layer supports an n+k redundancy model (active-standby, load sharing, broadcast) where n is the minimum number of redundant ASPs required to handle traffic and k ASPs are available to take over for a failed or unavailable ASP.
 Note that 1+1 active/standby redundancy is a subset of this model.
 A simplex 1+0 model is also supported as a subset, with no ASP redundancy.